rbouwer/rbouwer/README.md

 ## Welcome to my GitHub! 👋😊

-I am a Masters of Data Science student at the University of British Columbia.
-Before this, I worked as a Data Engineer after completing my undergrad in Applied Mathematics and Computer Engineering at Queen's University.

 ### About Me!

 🔭 I am studying a Masters of Data Science at the University of British Columbia (graduating in June 2024 🎓)